brod2240/ufid_reader/README.md

 **Full and Detailed List of Bugs/Issues:** https://docs.google.com/document/d/19LEbZKjoLoHLEzeAZ4qlOMeJ4DfzlMnsj3Ypd5segmE/edit?usp=sharing \
 \
 **Main Bugs/Issues (Beta Build and Alpha Test):**
 * Kiosks page can be accessed without login.
-Note: only form seen not any data.
+Note: only temp form page can be seen at time of bug.
   *  Fixed by integrating sessions in Kiosks page app routing
 * Sessions not ending after tab or window exited
   *  Fixed using beforeunload listener along with navigation flag
   *  Navigation flag ensures that session is only exited when tab closed and not when page is changed
 * Logout button on roster page not displaying properly
   * Fixed with display: inline-block instead of inline
 * Kiosk form submit button kicks user out of session
+  * Form changed to table and no longer has submit button which kicks users out
+* Session kicks out after refreshing twice
+  * Session time out after 15 minutes of inactivity instead now not relying on beforeunload listener or navigation flags
+* Validation code produces unexpected output sometimes returning an error and other times the UFID, Name, and Validity
+  * Fixed by returning the UFID, Name, and Validity each time but with the validity being 0, -1, -2, -3 instead of a boolean.
+With the errors being converted to a -1, -2, or -3 validity representing serial number not found, UFID or ISO not found, and no matching class, respectively.
+* Incorrect output of validation function when cards sequentially scanned
+  * Tested validation function for output (Worked as expected)
+  * Fixed by clearing input using strip after each scan.
+* Lag in validation caused by lack of parameters for public course API
+  * Wrote API-to-Database.py program (similar to CourseFetch.py) to take data relating to a semester from the public course API and save it to a database
+  * Hosted new course database on website in /data folder

 \
 **Main Bugs/Issues (Alpha Build):**